On intersection cohomology with torus actions of complexity one: Preliminaries

+where $X(\tail(\EE))$ is the toric variety for the torus $\TT$ associated with the fan $\tail(\EE)$.
+Indeed, the fibers of the quotient map $\pi$ over $Y\setminus \supp(\EE)$ are all isomorphic to $X(\tail(\EE))$.
+Since $\TT$ is a solvable linear algebraic group, the $\TT$-isomorphism above is obtained by the cross section theorem in \cite[Section 4, Theorem 10]{Ros56}. \\

-where $X(\tail(\EE))$ is the toric variety for the torus $\TT$ associated with the fan $\tail(\EE)$. \end{rappel} A \emph{germ} of $X(\EE)$ is a $\TT$-stable irreducible reduced Zariski closed subset of $X(\EE)$.
-A combinatorial description of the germs of $X(\EE)$ is given in \cite[Section 16.4]{Tim11}.
-We recall this in the next paragraph. \begin{rappel} We call \emph{hyperspace} (with the respect to $(Y,N)$) the set $\hs$ obtained as the quotient of $Y\times N_{\QQ}\times \QQ_{\geq 0}$ by the equivalence relation $\sim$ defined by
+A \emph{prime $\TT$-cycle} (or a \emph{germ}) of $X(\EE)$ is a $\TT$-stable irreducible reduced Zariski closed subset of $X(\EE)$.
+A combinatorial description of the prime $\TT$-cycles of $X(\EE)$ is given in \cite[Section 16.4]{Tim11}.
+We recall this in the next paragraph.